gtmassey/laravel-analytics/readme.md

 Build Google Analytics Data API queries in Laravel with ease!

-Methods currently return an instance of `GarrettMassey\Analytics\Response\ResponseData`, containing the dimension and metric headers, and results in `rows`.
+Methods currently return an instance of `Gtmassey\LaravelAnalytics\ResponseData`, containing the dimension and metric headers, and results in `rows`.

 **Table of Contents:**